 Breathing quality indoor air is crucial to maintaining good health.
 The majority of Houstonians spend a considerable amount of time indoors, especially in the summer when it’s just too hot to go outside.
 Whether you’re enjoying the comfort of your home, office, or other types of buildings, gases, chemicals, and other pollutants can build-up causing headaches, coughing, headaches, and fatigue.

 The solution involves more than just opening your home’s windows more often or vacuuming regularly.
-It should include installing quality AC filters and purifiers, such as those available through us at Nick’s Plumbing, Sewer, and HVAC services.
+It should include installing quality AC filters and purifiers, such as those available through us at Nick’s Plumbing & Air Conditioning services.
 We offer a state-of-the-art product and expert installation.
 Now is the time to act!

 We look forward to hearing from you!